mabasic/kalista/README.md

 A movie/tv show organizer command line app.

+**IMPORTANT: Currently Kalista uses FileBot to rename movies, so be sure to have FileBot installed on your PC.**

-## Plans
+## Roadmap

-- Consume some API to resolve tv shows and movies.
+- [ ] Consume some API to resolve tv shows and movies.
-- Improve code - there is a lot of space for this.
+- [ ] Improve code - there is a lot of space for this.
+- [ ] Maybe stop using FileBot because the integration is missing.
+- [ ] I can do this better.

 ## Installation

 ```
-composer global require "mabasic/kalista=0.4.*"
+composer global require "mabasic/kalista=0.5.*"
 ```

 ## Usage